 Throughout the year, organic gardeners collect the household waste, animal manure, and yard clippings for the compost bin.
 This bin is turned regularly in order to facilitate decomposition.
 Normally, by the end of a year, the waste matter will turn into what is known as ‘black gold.’

 Early in the growing season, the organic gardener will work the compost into the garden plot, thus enriching the soil with the natural ingredients needed for a rich growing bed.
 This black gold is the key for rich soil, which in turn is key to growing organic vegetables, flowers and herbs.
 It gives the plants the nutrients they need to grow strong and healthy.

-currently, there are few large scale organic functions in the united states. most organic gardens are raised by small farms and homesteads scattered around the country. yet, the demand for organic, especially produce and herbs, is growing annually.
+Currently, there are few large scale organic operations in the United States.
+Most organic gardens are raised by small farms and homesteads scattered around the country.
+Yet, the demand for organic, especially produce and herbs, is growing annually.

-the only real way to ensure that you are eating organic is to grow your own organic garden. begin small, choose a small area and start your own compost bin. read a lot of books or check out any of the numerous article on this website. by this time next year, you too, can be eating organic.
+The only real way to ensure that you are eating organic is to grow your own organic garden.
+Begin small, choose a small area and start your own compost bin.
+Read a lot of books or check out any of the numerous article on this website.
+By this time next year, you too, can be eating organic. [external_footer]